AshJha0/frtb-model-validation/README.md

-# P15 — `frtb`: FRTB & Model Validation (Regulatory Capital, Independent Validation)
+#FRTB & Model Validation (Regulatory Capital, Independent Validation)

 An educational implementation of the Basel FRTB (Fundamental Review of the Trading Book) market-risk capital mechanics in four languages, on a small